 In all instances, the Foundation will agree to suitable terms at the time a grant is made based on the facts to ensure the objectives of the Policy are met while respecting appropriate interests of others.

-This Policy was initially adopted September 18, 2008.
+This Policy was initially adopted by the Foundation on September 18, 2008.
 It was last revised on September 10, 2015 and applies to grants awarded after that date.